Luciano Moggi: Other proceedings

 In May 2016, Moggi was sentenced to a €1,000 fine and separate damages for defaming Carabinieri officer Attilio Auricchio, who investigated Calciopoli.
 The judge made the conditional suspension of the sentence conditional on the payment of a provisional amount of €20,000.

 Personal views and politics

 Amid homophobic statements in the Croatian Football Federation, Moggi was quoted as saying in 2010 of gay footballers that "[a] homosexual can't fulfil the job of a footballer.
 I wouldn't put one under contract and if I discovered I had one, he would fly immediately."
 In 2013, he declared his intention to run for Italy's Chamber of Deputies as part of Stefania Craxi's Italian Reformists list in Piedmont 1 within the centre-right coalition.
 Ahead of the 2016 Turin municipal election, he declared his intention to vote for Piero Fassino of the centre-left coalition.
-He also said that he always voted Sergio Chiamparino for mayor of Turin, and that if he made an electoral list in Turin with Gianluigi Buffon, they would win.
+He also said that he always voted Sergio Chiamparino (centre-left coalition) for mayor of Turin, and that if he made an electoral list in Turin with Gianluigi Buffon, they would win.